 In addition, you will need to “off-load,” or in other words, avoid putting any weight or pressure on the wound.
 This can be accomplished by propping your foot up on some pillows, using a scooter or crutches, or possibly wearing a special boot.

 Advanced Techniques and Treatments

-Occasionally, more advanced treatments are needed.
-At the Chandler Wound Healing Center—where are doctors are on the staff—we have access to a thorough selection of healing aids and technologies, from dressings and compression wraps to skin substitutes and grafts.
+There may be times when advanced treatments are necessary, but rest assured, we can provide the expert wound care you need!
+Our Chandler Wound Healing Center offers a wide range of healing techniques, from dressings and compression wraps to skin substitutes and grafts.
 We even offer hyperbaric oxygen therapy, which immerses the wound in a 100% oxygen, high-pressure environment to speed the healing process.

 As we mentioned above, one of the best habits you can have with diabetes is performing a daily self- foot check.
 However, there are other things you can do to protect your feet from harm: